RecuencoJones/generator-build-tools/README.md

 # generator-build-tools

-A yeoman generator for usual build tools ina frontend project.
+A yeoman generator for usual build tools in a frontend project.

 # Usage